St. Peter's School, Mumbai: History

 The school was founded in 1874 by the Cowley Fathers.
 The school originated as a choir school for members of St. Peter's Church, which had previously been established in 1858 with funds donated by Mr. Shepherd, on land provided by the Government.
 A few poor children were also taken into care by the Fathers at this time, marking the start of an essential aspect of the Fathers' mission in Mumbai.

 St. Peter's Girls' High School in Byculla was established on 16 August 1875.
 In June of 1876, a few boys were admitted to the school.

 On 1 March 1878, a compact boys' school was founded in rented premises in Mazagaon, and funds were obtained for a new structure under the railway bridge next to Dockyard Road railway station.
 The Government provided half of the funding for this new school building, with the remaining coming from St. Peter's Church parishioners and well-wishing individuals.
 The new structure was officially opened in October 1879 on the grounds of St. Peter's Church.
 (Note: This information is listed in The School Calendar.)

-In 1905 the site of St. Peter’s Church was claimed by the Mumbai Port Trust to allow for the extension of the Port Trust Railway and the Harbour Railway Line.
+In 1905, the site of St. Peter’s Church was claimed by the Mumbai Port Trust to allow for the extension of the Port Trust Railway and the Harbour Railway Line.
 A new site at the junction of Dockyard Road and Belvedere Road was granted by the Government and the present St. Peter’s Chapel was built in 1907 and finished in 1908.

 On 19 January 1910, St. Peter's High School for Boys and Girls was officially inaugurated on the school's parapet.

 Academics

-The school has two sessions, one morning, and one afternoon.
-The morning school being from 7:00 A.M. to 11:50 A.M. and the afternoon school being from 12:10 P.M. to 5:00 P.M.
-The school year consists of two terms from March to August, and from September to February.
+The school has two sessions, one morning and one afternoon.
+The morning school being from 7:00 A.M. to 11:50 A.M., and the afternoon school being from 12:10 P.M. to 5:00 P.M.
+The school year consists of two terms, from March to August, and from September to February.
 The course of school studies extends from the Preparatory Class to Class 10.
 It is designed to prepare students for the ICSE Examination, conducted by the Council for the Indian School Certificate Examinations.
-The school recently had its 150 years anniversary at the start of 2024.
+The school recently had its 150-year anniversary at the beginning of 2024.